sunilRF9/Sunil-Subramanya/README.md

 # Projects

+## *Customer Management System using Django*
+Django application in which an admin can create customers, add, update and delete orders placed.

 ## *Pandemic Tracker*
     * A Flask API which provides country specific results of COVID-19 in a tabulated HTML and JSON as well.